shadowsocks/shadowsocks-android/README.md

 ### BUILD

 You can check whether the latest commit builds under UNIX environment by checking Travis status.
-Building on Windows is also possible since [#1570](https://github.com/shadowsocks/shadowsocks-android/pull/1570), but probably painful.
-Further contributions regarding building on Windows are also welcome.

 * Clone the repo using `git clone --recurse-submodules <repo>` or update submodules using `git submodule update --init --recursive`
 * Build it using Android Studio or gradle script